sg893052/sonic-buildimage/L24Services/ACL/ACLEnhancements.md

 #### 3.3.2.1 ACL Manager

 ACL Manager handles the notification from Config DB ACL tables and ACL rules and populates them in App DB.
-When the ACL Lookup mode is configured as **advanced**,  ACL manager consolidates all ACL bindings for the ACL tables of the same type and populates the information in the same App DB thereby reducing the number of SAI ACL tables needed.
+When the ACL Lookup mode is configured as **optimized**,  ACL manager consolidates all ACL bindings for the ACL tables of the same type and populates the information in the same App DB thereby reducing the number of SAI ACL tables needed.
 If ACL lookup mode is configured as **legacy**, ACL manager acts as passthrough for all ACL tables and rules and populates them in App DB without any modifications.

 ACL Manager also provides APIs to Create, Delete ACLs, Rules, and bind and unbind to various interfaces.
 No change is necessary to ACL manager is generic and can be used for datapath ACLs and Flow based services.